lucafavatella/ppss/README.markdown

 export ERLANG_HOME=/path/to/erlang/lib/
 ```

-Then its a simple matter of calling make.
+Then it's a simple matter of calling make.

 ```bash
 # compile the code